WordPress theme customisation

 What are theme hooks and how can I use them?

-What is theme customization for mobile responsiveness?
+What is theme customisation for mobile responsiveness?

 How do I integrate third-party services into my theme?